Operating system migration (Linux)

 • Only specific migration solutions are supported.

-• Migration is not supported if a snapshot is being created for the instance.
-You must wait for the snapshot creation to complete before you start the migration.
+• You cannot migrate the operating system while a snapshot is being created for the instance.
+Wait for the snapshot creation to finish before you start the migration.

-Migrate CentOS 7 to Alibaba Cloud Linux 2
+Migrate from CentOS 7 to Alibaba Cloud Linux 2

-Migrate CentOS 7 to Alibaba Cloud Linux 3
+Migrate from CentOS 7 to Alibaba Cloud Linux 3

-Migrate CentOS 8 to Alibaba Cloud Linux 3
+Migrate from CentOS 8 to Alibaba Cloud Linux 3

 Feature or software